Matt-Eva/intro-to-hash-tables/README.md

 ## Custom Hash Table Implementation

 That being said, we're programmers, and we want to understand how things work and build things ourselves!
-For that reason, we're going to build out our own custom hashing function using both Python and Ruby.
+For that reason, we're going to build out our own custom hashing function using Python.

-This custom hashing function has been adapted from Adrian Mejia's custom hashing function he built out in JavaScript.
+This custom hashing function has been adapted from Adrian Mejia's custom hashing function he built using JavaScript.
 To read more about HashMaps and other data structures in JavaScript, please check out his <a href="https://adrianmejia.com/data-structures-time-complexity-for-beginners-arrays-hashmaps-linked-lists-stacks-queues-tutorial/#HashMaps">awesome website</a>, where he includes tutorials on a wide variety of topics.

 Note that the hashing functions that programming languages use will likely be more sophisticated that the one present here.
 Hashing data is part of a field of science called <a href="https://en.wikipedia.org/wiki/Cryptography"><em>cryptography</em></a>, which is the science of encoding information.